diambra/docs/content/imitationLearning/_index.en.md

 ### Recorded Experience Loader

-To load and use recorded trajectories for training, DIAMBRA Arena provides a dedicated class.
+DIAMBRA Arena provides a dedicated class to load and use recorded trajectories for training.
 It needs the settings described in the following table in the form of a kwargs python dictionary.
 It also supports parallel environment executions, providing interfaces to easily integrate it with third party libraries.

 {{% notice tip %}}
 Use of this functionality can be found in <a href="../gettingstarted/examples/imitationlearning/">this</a> example.